 Some content material, like the e-mail referencing a vagina, “is disturbing,” wrote Dr. Jen Gunter, an Ob/gyn, on Substack, “and well outside anything most physicians would consider appropriate to email someone required to register as a sex offender because they had coerced a minor into prostitution.”

-Attia has stepped down from his position as chief science officer at David Protein, a preferred model of protein bars, its CEO Peter Rahal said on X. AG1, a powdered complement model, additionally not employs Attia as an adviser to the corporate, in line with an announcement.
+Attia has stepped down from his function as chief science officer at David Protein, a preferred model of protein bars, its CEO Peter Rahal said on X. AG1, a powdered complement model, additionally not employs Attia as an adviser to the corporate, in response to an announcement.

-In his Monday assertion, Attia mentioned he was “nauseated” when he learn the November 2018 Miami Herald article concerning the systemic protections supplied to Epstein when federal prosecutors gave him a nonprosecution settlement in 2008, in trade for pleading responsible to prostitution prices in Florida state court docket.
-He informed Epstein he wanted to take duty, in line with his assertion, and insisted that Epstein fund the care the victims would wish.
+In his Monday assertion, Attia mentioned he was “nauseated” when he learn the November 2018 Miami Herald article in regards to the systemic protections supplied to Epstein when federal prosecutors gave him a nonprosecution settlement in 2008, in change for pleading responsible to prostitution costs in Florida state court docket.
+He instructed Epstein he wanted to take accountability, in response to his assertion, and insisted that Epstein fund the care the victims would wish.

-According to the information, lower than per week after the story’s publication, Attia spoke with Epstein in an electronic mail thread titled “are you in FL?”
+According to the recordsdata, lower than per week after the story’s publication, Attia spoke with Epstein in an e-mail thread titled “are you in FL?”
 After mentioning work stresses, Attia asked, “What is fallout from recent story?”
-There was no response from Epstein included in that collection of emails.
+There was no response from Epstein included in that sequence of emails.

 “I am not asking for a pass from you.
 I am not asking anyone to ignore the emails or pretend they aren’t ugly.
 They simply are,” Attia wrote in his assertion Monday.
 “The man I am today, roughly ten years later, would not write them and would not associate with Epstein at all.
 Whatever growth I’ve had over the past decade does not erase the emails I wrote then.”